alexander-viribus/Home-Lab/README.md

 - Polls pfSense and Cisco routers (SSH) on schedule, backup configs locally, and then pushes configs to offsite Git repository (AWS EC2 running Rocky Linux - Gitea).

 **Backups**
-- MySQL primary replicates/dumps to MySQL backup at `192.168.2.4`
+- MySQL primary replicates/dumps to MySQL backup at `192.168.2.4` and also utilizes Git to push backups offsite to AWS Gitea VM.

 ---